 The advances in new methods to cool and manipulate neutral molecules offer new possibilities for precision tests of fundamental physics theories.
 In general relativity the equivalence principle postulates that the outcome of any non-gravitational experiment is independent of position and time.
 In theories that attempt to unify gravity with other fundamental forces, on the other hand, violation of the equivalence principle may occur and can be consistently described [12].
 Precision molecular spectroscopy is a new and promising direction of search for variation of fundamental constants.
-Molecular spectra are sensitive to both $\mu = m_p/m_e$ and $\alpha = \frac{e^2}{\hbar c}$ , and by measuring close lying levels great enhancement of relative variation may be observed [13, 14, 15].
-In particular, diatomic molecules that have a near cancellation between hyperfine structure and rotational intervals or between fine structure and vibrational intervals are of interest in the context of such an enhancement.
-A number of such molecules have been proposed, e.g. Cs2 [16], CaH, MgH, CaH+ [17, 18], CI+2, IrC, HfF+, SiBr, LaS, LuO, and others [19].
+Molecular spectra are sensitive to both $\mu=m_p/m_e$ and $\alpha=\frac{e^2}{\hbar c}$, and by measuring close lying levels great enhancement of relative variation may be observed [13, 14, 15].
+In particular, diatomic molecules that have a near cancellation between hyperfine structure and rotational intervals or between fine structure and vibrational intervals are of interest in the context of such an enhancement (the transition frequency between two quasi-degenerated states are sensitive to the variation in fundamental constants; the enhancement is result of cancellation between the hyperfine and rotational intervals).
+A number of such molecules have been proposed, e.g. Cs2 [16], CaH, MgH, CaH+ [17, 18], Cl+2, IrC, HfF+, SiBr, LaS, LuO, and others [19].